Maritime transport of goods - quarterly data

 By direction, type of cargo, reporting country, main partner geographical area

-More than half of the reporting countries (14 out of 26) recorded falls in the total tonnage of goods passing through their main ports in the 1st quarter of 2013, compared with the corresponding quarter of the previous year.
-Spain and Malta recorded drops of 8% or more compared with the same quarter in 2012, while Germany, Estonia, Italy, Latvia and the Netherlands recorded decreases of more than 5%.
-Cyprus, Lithuania and Poland, on the other hand, both reported increases of more than 13% compared with the levels recorded a year earlier.
+More than half of the reporting countries (16 out of 26) recorded falls in the total tonnage of goods passing through their main ports in the 2nd quarter of 2013 compared with the 2nd quarter of 2012.
+On the other hand, the EU member states Cyprus, Poland, Ireland, Sweden, Belgium, the Netherlands and Germany all reported increases in main port activity compared with the levels recorded a year earlier.
+The same was the case for the EEA countries Iceland and Norway, as well as the candidate country Turkey.

-The Netherlands, the United Kingdom and Italy were the largest maritime freight transport countries in Europe in the 1st quarter of 2013, all handling more than 100 million tonnes of goods in their main ports.
+The Netherlands, the United Kingdom (UK), Italy and Spain were the largest maritime freight transport countries in Europe in the 2nd quarter of 2013, all handling more than 100 million tonnes of goods in their main ports.

 The main extra-EU partners

-Its substantial export of liquid bulk to EU ports (especially crude oil from the Baltic Sea and the Black Sea) makes Russia the EU’s largest extra-EU maritime transport partner by far, followed by the USA, Brazil, China, Norway, Turkey and Egypt.
+Its substantial export of liquid bulk to EU ports (especially crude oil from the Baltic Sea and the Black Sea) makes Russia the EU’s largest extra-EU maritime transport partner by far, followed by the USA, Brazil, Turkey, Norway, China and Egypt.

 Top European ports

 Rotterdam is currently the major European port for all types of cargo, except Ro-Ro mobile units.
-In the 1st quarter of 2013, Rotterdam recorded an increase in the volumes of dry bulk goods compared with the corresponding quarter of the previous year, while the volumes of liquid bulk goods and containerised goods passing through the Dutch port decreased.
+In the 2nd quarter of 2013, Rotterdam recorded an increase in the volumes of dry bulk goods and containerised goods, while the volumes of liquid bulk goods passing through the Dutch port decreased.

 Data sources and availability